 If you are visiting Miami or Fort Lauderdale, an arrest can pose a number of problems.
-You will be given a court date, which means you may have to return to South Florida to address your case.
+You will be given a court date, which means you may have to return to Miami-Dade County to address your case.

 However, if you retain a criminal defense attorney, your physical presence in court may be able to be waived.